DanielStep/Population/README.md

 - Connection string are hardcoded into appsettings.json containing secrets.
 Of course these should be injected at during deployment from secrets vault.

 - There is insufficient validation of the csv data being imported.
-Given more time validation would be done on the data to ensure it is in the correct format, and also to avoid duplicate data eg for existing Census Years.
+Given more time validation would be done on the data to ensure it is in the correct format.

 - SQL queries are hardcoded into the repository.
 Given more time these would be moved to stored procedures.

 - Unit tests should be written to cover the repository and service layers.
-As well as more detailed integration tests, the types of scenarios can be discussed further.

 - Integration test are run on application database.
 Of course automated testing should never be done on the application database due to risk of data corruption, and a test database should be reproduced.
 This was mitigated by seeding and tearing down of isolated test data.